kapil4611/diamondapp/README.md

-# Assesment
+# Diamond Application

-A Flutter Diamond application.
+A Flutter Diamond application allow user to see different diamond products with their details.

 ## About App